 METHODS

-In this in silico study, a selection of satisfactory templates was made in the Protein Data Bank (PDB) using BLAST (Basic Local Alignment Search Tool) to predict the structural templates of ML2038, ML0286, ML0050, and 85B antigens by comparative modeling.
-The templates were selected according to general criteria such as sequence identity, coverage, X-ray resolution, GMQE (Global Model Quality Estimate) value and phylogenetic relationship; Clustal X 2.1 software was used in this analysis.
-Molecular modeling was done using the software Modeller 9v13.
-Visualization of the models was possible using ViewerLite 4.2 and PyMol software, and analysis of the quality of the predicted models was performed using the QMEAN score and Z-score.
+In this in silico study, satisfactory templates were selected in the Protein Data Bank (PDB) using Basic Local Alignment Search Tool (BLAST) to predict the structural templates of ML2038, ML0286, ML0050, and 85B antigens by comparative modeling.
+The templates were selected according to general criteria such as sequence identity, coverage, X-ray resolution, Global Model Quality Estimate (GMQE) value and phylogenetic relationship; Clustal X 2.1 software was used in this analysis.
+Molecular modeling was completed using the software Modeller 9v13.
+Visualization of the models was made using ViewerLite 4.2 and PyMol software, and analysis of the quality of the predicted models was performed using the QMEAN score and Z-score.
 Finally, the three-dimensional models were validated using the MolProbity and Verify 3D platforms.

 RESULTS